FeralInteractive/romeremastered/documentation/feature_guides/Battle_and_Campaign_Formulae.md

   * brigands can attack human settlements

 NOTE: `human can get up to [X] turns of peace` means after the human has been at peace for [X] turns the AI will force someone to attack you.
 This will appear in the Campaign AI log file as `ltgd: invade '%s' set for forced attack on human`

+### Plagues Historical and Random Behaviour

+There are two types of plague, historical and random.

+Historical plagues are defined in the `descr_events.txt` file for the map.

+Random plagues happen in settlements with more than 3 squalor pips, and has a chance equal to ``((squalor - 3) - (health * 2)) / 20` to start a plague every turn.

+Population has **no effect** except indirectly via increasing squalor due to overcrowding, the rate of which is moddable.

 ### Distance To Capital Penalty